Control Ultimate Edition on Steam - User reviews, Price & Information

 Winner of over 80 awards, Control is a visually stunning third-person action-adventure that will keep you on the edge of your seat.

-Control Ultimate Edition is a action, supernatural and female protagonist game developed by Remedy Entertainment and published by 505 Games.
+Control Ultimate Edition is a action, supernatural and female protagonist game developed and published by Remedy Entertainment.

 Released on August 27th 2020 is available only on Windows in 13 languages: English, French, Italian, German, Spanish - Spain, Arabic, Japanese, Korean, Polish, Portuguese - Brazil, Russian, Simplified Chinese and Traditional Chinese.